YorkUITInnovation/moodle-block_ai_assitant/doc/instructor_user_guide.md

 ### Learning Assistant Tutorials

 Create guided learning experiences for students:

+> **Note**: There are two existing tutorials that are available by default and are manged at site level:
+> - **My Tutor**: The prompt is designed to guide an AI-Tutor in helping university students actively learn and understand a topic by engaging them in a personalized, interactive, and supportive conversation.
+> - **Quiz Me On...**: The prompt is designed to guide an AI-Tutor in helping university students actively learn and understand a topic by engaging them in a personalized, interactive, and supportive conversation.

 1. **Access tutorial creation**:
    - Click **"Manage Learning Assistants"** in the AI Assistant block